thanos-io/thanos/docs/sharding.md

 # Background

-Currently all components that read from object store assume that all the operations and functionality should be done based on **all** the available blocks that are present in the certain bucket's root directory.
+Currently, all components that read from object store assume that all the operations and functionality should be done based on **all** the available blocks that are present in the certain bucket's root directory.

 This is in most cases totally fine, however with time and allowance of storing blocks from multiple `Sources` into the same bucket,